 Alpha, beta and gamma of radiation

-This online resource is an interactive activity that examines the effect of distance on different types of radiation.
+This online resource examines the effect of distance on different types of radiation.

 Scootle is a program developed by Education Services Australia and is freely available to Australian educators.
 Use of the site's resources requires logging in via your local education network or by registering directly with the Scootle website.